bohlryan/OPEnS-Lab-Sapflow/README.md

 - [ASF core](https://github.com/adafruit/Adafruit_ASFcore.git) commit f6ffa8b
 - [Plog](https://github.com/OPEnSLab-OSU/plog)

+## Using Code

-For flashing the Arduino code, open the sapflow_protothread folder and open the sapflow_protothread.ino file
+For flashing the Arduino code, open the sapflow_protothread folder and open the sapflow_protothread.ino file.
+When the IDE opens, verify that the Adafruit Feather M0 Microcontroller is connected to a COM port.
+At this point the upload can begin.

+Further Instructions can be seen in the Hardwarex article